AnyLog-co/documentation/json data transformation.md

 </pre>

 Note:
-The less than and greater than signs that wrap the policy allow to consider multiple lines on the AnyLog CLI as a single command.
+* The less than and greater than signs that wrap the policy allow to consider multiple lines on the AnyLog CLI as a single command.
+* A value associated to ***external_ip*** is set by default when AnyLog node is initiated.

 The following command returns the value of new_operator on the AnyLog CLI:
 <pre>
 !new_operator
 </pre>
-The following command returns the value of new_operator using REST call:
+The following command returns the value of new_operator using a REST call:
 <pre>
 get !new_operator
 </pre>

 ### Validating the JSON object structure
 The command ***json*** returns a string representative of the JSON structure.
-If the validate structure is not in JSON, an empty string is returned.
+If the validated structure is not in JSON, an empty string is returned.
 Usage:
 <pre>
 json [JSON object]